How can internal communications support the IT team?

 All these and many more internal communications mechanisms can ensure that the IT department is on everyone’s radar, and that IT and stakeholders work most effectively together.

 Need some help with setting up an internal communications strategy for your IT department?
-Why not get in touch to arrange an informal meeting over a cup of tea.
-Send us an email email@example.com or visit our website insideoutconsulting.co.uk.
+Why not get in touch to arrange an informal meeting.
+Send us an email firstname.lastname@example.org or visit our website insideoutconsulting.co.uk.